bjucps/cps110-thinkcspy/_sources/12-MoreFunctions/DocumentingFunctions.rst

    In this case, we probably won't need to look at the body of the function at all.
 Everything we need to know about what the parameters mean is discussed in the docstring.

-Good function comments **help the programmer to understand lines of code that call the function**.
+Good function comments support abstraction by **helping the programmer to understand lines of code that call the function**.

 To Comment or Not to Comment